WojciechMatuszewski/programming-notes/web/react.md

 return <Counter />;
 ```

-would create underlying `React.Element`.
+Would create underlying `React.Element`.
 When created that way, React is able to associate hooks used inside `Counter` to `React.Element`.

 But when you are trying to invoke the `Counter` directly: